-All the excitement of the World Cup this summer inspired me to come up with a creative way to teach kids how to draw a soccer ball.
+The excitement of the World Cup inspired me to come up with a creative way to teach kids how to draw a soccer ball.
 I was determined to develop a method that would be easy to teach and easy to learn, and would give kids a result they could be proud of.
 I ended up creating two different levels, so that kids as young as kindergarten (probably mid-year) could be successful, and older kids could draw something even more realistic and “3D” looking.
 Learning to draw a soccer ball is a fun way to develop drawing skills and build on some math concepts at the same time!

 First, explain to students that a soccer ball is made up of polygons – shapes that have three or more straight sides.
 Have a real soccer ball on hand as an example, if you can.
 Show how the pentagon shapes (typically black) have five equal sides and are completely surrounded by hexagon shapes (typically white) that have six equal sides and are just a little larger than the pentagons.

 (It’s fascinating how all of these shapes fit together perfectly, all the way around the ball, interlocking like a puzzle!
-I never paid much attention to this until years ago when I tried to paint the outside of a ceramic bowl to look like a soccer ball for my daughter’s coach…. making all the shapes fit together evenly on a three-dimensional surface was waaaay harder than you’d ever imagine!!)
+I never paid much attention to this until I tried to paint the outside of a ceramic bowl to look like a soccer ball for my daughter’s coach…. making all the shapes fit together evenly on a three-dimensional surface was waaaay harder than you’d ever imagine!!)

 Then teach, or review, this math vocabulary: